samfolo/autodep/README.md

     - error
   ```

-- `excludeNodeModules` - this field allows you to specify whether `node_module` dependencies should be included within the resolved set of dependencies.
+- `excludeNodeModules` - this field allows you to specify whether `node_modules` dependencies should be included within the resolved set of dependencies.
 If you handle the compilation and inclusion of third-party dependencies with different tooling to your first-party dependencies, you can leave this off.
 Defaults to `false`.

   ```yaml
   excludeNodeModules: true
   ```

-- `excludeNodeModules` - By default, Autodep will expect the `BUILD` file for a particular Node file to be a direct sibling.
+- `enablePropagation` - By default, Autodep will expect the `BUILD` file for a particular Node file to be a direct sibling.
 This is the optimal location for a `BUILD` file when using a build system, as you should only be building the dependencies to absolutely need.
 For existing projects who may have single `BUILD` files responsible for several separate targets, or even several separate directories, you may instead want Autodep to update an existing `BUILD` file which resides further up the file tree.
 This field allows you to opt in to that behaviour.

   Note that if this is turned on, Autodep will walk the entire filesystem until it finds a `BUILD` file, then update that file.
 It is recommended not to opt in to this behaviour if you are not willing to stay on top of the scoping and location of BUILD targets; this is especially true when paired with wildcard `glob` matchers in `srcs` fields.
+Defaults to `false`.

   ```yaml
   enablePropagation: false